stolostron/console/docs/DESIGN.md

 ```

 There is an optimized dockerfile at the root that build the backend, frontend, and merges them into a final image.

+### Authentication

+Frontend has a cookie that contains the user's token.

+If a request comes to the backend without a cookie, or a request comes in with a token that kubernetes responds with a 401, then the backend will respond to the frontend with a 302 redirect to /login.

+The backend /login path uses Oauth with the kubernetes cluster.
+It redirects to the clusters authorization_endpoint and gets a token using the clusters token_endpoint.
+Successful OAuth finally redirects to /login/callback on the backend which creates a response with the set cookie header of the user token and redirects back to the frontend.

+// TODO